 In March of 2020, David Broskie was appointed by Governor Ron DeSantis to lead Clay County Schools.
 This was one week prior to the world-wide pandemic and the closure of schools in Florida and the country.
 Through his steady and consistent leadership, Clay County Schools emerged from the pandemic as an “A” rated, top-10 school district.
 He was able to skillfully navigate the unique challenges presented during these unprecedented times.
 In November of 2020, he was elected by the citizens of Clay County to serve as Superintendent of Schools.

-David Broskie was chosen by Governor Ron DeSantis to lead Clay County District Schools as Superintendent, effective March 2, 2020.
-Mr. Broskie has had a long and distinguished 30-year career in Clay County.
-He began his career as a teacher and coach at Lakeside Junior High School before moving to Clay High School and taking on the role of assistant principal.
-Mr. Broskie continued to progress in his career as he became principal at Orange Park Junior High School, Middleburg High School and then transitioned to Oakleaf High School, leading each school to an "A" ranking recognized by the state of Florida.
-In 2015, Mr. Broskie was selected to become the Assistant Superintendent of Human Resources.
-His people-centric approach has made a true difference in the lives of many.
-He has a passion for teaching and learning and providing world-class educational opportunities for the students of Clay County to ensure that they are prepared for their future.
+Superintendent Broskie has had a long and distinguished 33-year career with Clay County District Schools.
+He began his career as a teacher and coach at Lakeside Junior High School before moving to Clay High School and taking on the leadership role of assistant principal.
+Superintendent Broskie continued to progress in his career as he became principal at Orange Park Junior High School, Middleburg High School, and then transitioned to Oakleaf High School leading each school to an "A" ranking recognized by the state of Florida.